Krrish 3: Filming

 Principal photography began on 1 December 2011 with Vivek Oberoi, Kangana Ranaut and Priyanka Chopra.
 However, Hrithik Roshan did not participate in the first schedule due to a back injury.
 The primary location of filming was Filmistan Studios at Mumbai.
 Actress Shaurya Chauhan had an accident while shooting for the film in Hyderabad, due to which the film had to face some delays.
 On 29 August 2012, it was reported that, the makers had decided the superhero to indulge in the action sequences in snowy terrains.
 So, some part of the film was shot in Alps, Switzerland.
 Filming also took place in Jordan where a song featuring Roshan and Ranaut was shot.
-Rakesh Roshan stated in an interview that the shooting of Krrish 3 was completed by June 2013 with the VFX took one and half years to complete with the last of them coming on 22 October 2013, just 10 days before the release of the film with each and every VFX action sequence undergoing a revision of 40 to 50 times before inclusion.
+Rakesh Roshan stated in an interview that the shooting of Krrish 3 was completed by June 2012 with the VFX took one and half years to complete with the last of them coming on 22 October 2013, just 10 days before the release of the film with every VFX action sequence undergoing a revision of 40 to 50 times before inclusion.

 Casting

 Following the success of the previous instalments, director Rakesh Roshan planned to develop a second sequel to the franchise, with Hrithik Roshan playing the protagonist again.
 He had penned the script, but had to re-work it as the storyline was too similar to the Hollywood blockbuster Spider-Man 3.
 Priyanka Chopra was later confirmed to reprise the role of Priya.
 In this film, she will be seen married to Krishna Mehra.

 Next, Chitrangada Singh announced her inclusion in the project as a mutant but left the film due to unspecified reasons.
-Later on, Jacqueline Fernandez was signed but she, later on, backed out of the film due to a lack of dates.
+Later on, Jacqueline Fernandez was signed, but she later on, backed out of the film due to a lack of dates.
 It was reported that actresses Nargis Fakhri, Esha Gupta and Bipasha Basu were to replace Fernandez.
 Finally, Kangana Ranaut was confirmed to play the role, who coincidentally was originally offered the role.
 Rakesh Roshan had earlier revealed to the media that the main antagonist of the film would be as powerful as the hero.
 After talks with Ajay Devgn and Shah Rukh Khan fell through, Vivek Oberoi was eventually cast for the role.
 In an interview with Bollywood News Service, Oberoi said, "Kaal is contrary to my nature.
-I am very friendly and Kaal isn't," and added, "He has anger and vengeance burning within him; he hates humanity.
+I am very friendly, and Kaal isn't," and added, "He has anger and vengeance burning within him; he hates humanity.
 To express these emotions through my eyes was difficult."

 In January 2011, Lakshmi Manchu claimed to have been offered a role in the film as the antagonist's girlfriend.
 Its overseas distribution rights were sold to Eros International while Rakesh Roshan retained rights in Mumbai.
 There was also initial speculation that Rekha would play a major role in the film, which was later denied as a rumour.